-As the massive Hurricane approached the Lone Star State’s coast last August, it was evident that the storm’s effect was going to last for years, and the forecasts seemed to tell the same story.
-I started in Amarillo that week when the weather turned and Harvey became a thing I travel down to Victoria Texas and then set up with the University of Florida hurricane research team.
+As the massive hurricane approached the Lone Star State’s coast last August, it was evident that the storm’s effect was going to last for years, and the forecasts seemed to tell the same story.
+I started in Amarillo that week when the weather turned and Harvey became a thing I travelled down to Victoria, Texas and then set up with the University of Florida hurricane research team.

 I knew there were two sides to this storm’s effect.
 One side was the 145 mile-per-hour winds blasting down the beach that we were monitoring near the airport with our remote sensors.
 The other effect of the storm was the massive amount of water that powerful winds like those are able to move and dump onto a city.
 What ended up happening was catastrophic flooding in Houston and the surrounding areas that led to damages estimated at $125 billion.